 Sales management and personal selling decisions and strategies in business organizations.

 255. Seminar in International Marketing (3)

 Prerequisite: Business Administration 203.

 The impact of cultural social, political, economic, and other environmental variables upon international marketing systems and the decision-making process of multinational marketing operations.

-256. Seminar in Consumer Behavior (3)

-Prerequisite: Business Administration 203.

-The study of consumer behavior in relation to marketing strategy and the changing environment of business.
+256. Seminar in Consumer Behavior (3) Prerequisite: Business Administration 203 The study of consumer behavior in relation to marketing strategy and the changing environment of business.
 257. Seminar in Industrial Marketing Management (3) Prerequisite: Business Administration 203.

-The management of marketing decisions and strategies peculiar to the industrial market.

-259. Market Analysis and Research (3)

-Prerequisites: Business Administration 203 and 202B.
+The management of marketing decisions and strategies peculiar to the industrial 258.
+Seminar in Industrial and Government Procurement Management (3) Prerequisites: Business Administration 201A and 203.
+Procurement methods used in industry and government; internal departmental operations, interrelationships with other departments; supplier selection, pricing/ cost analysis; contract negotiations, special characteristics of government procure- 259.
+Market Analysis and Research (3) Prerequisites: Business Administration 203 and 202B.
 Application of statistical and mathematical methods to market problems, consumer research, and product analysis.

-260. Principles of Real Estate (3)

-Functions and regulation of the real estate market, real estate finance, property management, real estate appraisal theory, specialized properties, urban development, and contemporary real estate problems.
+260. Principles of Real Estate (3) Functions and regulation of the real estate market, real estate finance, property management, real estate appraisal theory, specialized properties, urban development, and contemporary real estate problems.
 (Formerly numbered Business Administration 222.)

-261. Seminar in Real Estate (3)

-Prerequisite: Business Administration 222,
+261. Seminar in Real Estate (3) Prerequisite: Business Administration 222.

 Current problems in real property.
 Regional land use planning.
 (Formerly numbered Business Administration 226.)

 262. Seminar in Real Estate Investment (3)

 Prerequisite: Business Administration 260.
 Investment characteristics of real property.
 Analysis of real estate investment by institutions, corporations, individuals, and government.
 Measuring investment yield potential of industrial, commercial, and residential projects.
-Real estate investment
+Real estate investment and social policy.

 263. Seminar in Real Estate Finance (3)

 Prerequisite: Business Administration 260.

 Theories and factors governing the financial functions of lenders, borrowers, governmental agencies, and collateral in financing real estate.
 264. Seminar in Valuation of Real Property (3) Prerequisite: Business Administration 260.
 Valuation of real property by the cost, income, and market approaches to value.
-Evaluation of property taken in eminent domain proceedings, air rights, inverse condemnation, lease-hold interests.
-270. Seminar in Business Education (3) Study of some phase of business education, such as administration and supervision; distributive and basic business education; trends in and methods of teaching shorthand and typewriting.
+Evaluation of real property by the cost, income, and market appropriate Evaluation of property taken in eminent domain proceedings, air rights, inverse condemnation of property taken in eminent domain proceedings, air rights, inverse condemnation, lease-hold interests.
+270. Seminar in Business Education (3) Study of some phase of business education, such as administration and supervision; distributive and basic business education, such as administration of teaching shorthand shorthand and typewriting.
 273. Seminar in Information Storage and Retrieval (3) Prerequisites: Business Administration 202A and 209.
 Study of the theory and techniques of information storage and retrieval, to include the study of optimization and randomization of data storage.
 274. Seminar in Advanced Computer Application (3) Prerequisites: Business Administration 202A and 209.
 Analysis, design, and coding of control and executive routines.
 Analysis of methods for using library routines.
 278. Seminar in Management of Information Systems (3) Prerequisite: Business Administration 273.

 Advanced information systems.
 Emphasis on current managerial trends and developments and on individual student research.

-279. Seminar in Data Systems Design (3)

-Prerequisites: Business Administration 202B, 273 and 274.
+279. Seminar in Data Systems Design (3) Prerequisites: Business Administration 202B, 273 and 274.
 Research in the analysis and design of data processing systems.

-281. Behavioral Sciences for Management (3)

-Prerequisite: Business Administration 201B.
+281. Behavioral Sciences for Management (3) Prerequisite: Business Administration 201B.